djipco/luminoctopus/README.md

 #### Configure Device Command

-This is usually the first command sent as it allows to specify the type of LEDs you wish to control, the protocol speed and the number of LEDs per channel.
+This is usually the first command sent since it allows to specify the type of LEDs you wish to control, the protocol speed and the number of LEDs per channel.
+If this command is not sent, the device is configured by default to use 100 LEDs per channel, using GRB order, and a speed of 800kHz.

 |START MARKER|COMMAND|PAYLOAD LENGTH|COLOR ORDER|SPEED   |LEDS PER CHANNEL|CHECKSUM|
 |------------|-------|--------------|-----------|--------|----------------|--------|